This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Once the beef is cooked, add the tomato paste.
 Stir and cook the tomato paste until it is worked into the beef and is darker in color, 6-8 minutes.6 oz tomato paste

 - Add the salt, black pepper, dried basil, dried oregano, and paprika.
 Stir the spices and herbs in and add the tomato juice, tomato sauce, beef stock, and diced tomatoes with their liquid.
-Pour in the dried macaroni and stir to combine.2 tsp kosher salt (I use Diamond Crystal), 1 ½ tsp paprika, 2 tsp dried basil, 1 ½ tsp dried oregano, ½ tsp freshly ground black pepper, 1 15-oz can tomato sauce, 1 28-oz can diced tomatoes, 1 ½ cups beef stock, 1 ½ cups tomato juice, 12 oz macaroni
+Pour in the dried macaroni and stir to combine.
+Bring to a boil, cover, and reduce to a simmer.
+Simmer until the pasta is cooked, 20-30 minutes.
+Simmering instead of boiling in water will take the pasta longer to cook than the box instructions indicate.
+While cooking, stir every few minutes to encourage the pasta to cook evenly.2 tsp kosher salt (I use Diamond Crystal), 1 ½ tsp paprika, 2 tsp dried basil, 1 ½ tsp dried oregano, ½ tsp freshly ground black pepper, 1 15-oz can tomato sauce, 1 28-oz can diced tomatoes, 1 ½ cups beef stock, 1 ½ cups tomato juice, 12 oz macaroni

 - Once the pasta is cooked, remove it from the heat.
 Sprinkle the top with the shredded cheese and place in the oven.
 To prevent any drips in the oven, place the skillet on a parchment-lined baking sheet.
 Bake the dish until the cheese is melted and bubbling, 10-12 minutes.
 Once baked, remove from the oven and serve.6 oz shredded cheddar cheese